ATP Finals: History

 The tournament has traditionally been sponsored by the title sponsor of the tour; however, in 1990–2008 the competition was not sponsored, even though the singles portion of the event, as part of the ATP Tour, was sponsored by IBM.
 In 2009, the tournament gained Barclays PLC as its title sponsor.
 Barclays confirmed in 2015 that they would not renew their sponsorship deal once it expires in 2016.
-On 25 May 2017, it was announced that Nitto Denko will be the main sponsor for the tournament, at least until 2020.
-On 10 September 2020, Nitto Denko announced it will extend its title partnership of the ATP Finals for another five years, until 2025.
+On 25 May 2017, it was announced that Nitto Denko would be the main sponsor for the tournament through 2020.
+In September 2020, Nitto Denko announced it will extend its title partnership of the ATP Finals for another five years, until 2025.

 Qualification

 The criteria to qualify for the ATP Finals are as follows: